roughdrafts-xyz/Linki/README.md

 # Thanks

-Thank You, Ward Cunningham, for sharing the [concept of a Federated Wiki](https://www.youtube.com/watch?v=BdwLczSgvcc) at TEDx and laying the ground work necessary to build off of.
+Thank You, Ward Cunningham, for sharing the [concept of a Federated Wiki](https://www.youtube.com/watch?v=BdwLczSgvcc) at TEDx and laying the groundwork necessary to build off of.